 The Hare was sacred in many ancient traditions and was associated with the moon goddesses and the various deities of the hunt.
 In ancient times eating the Hare was prohibited except at Beltane (Celts) and the festival of Ostara (Anglo-Saxons), when a ritual hare hunt would take place.

-In many cultures, rabbits and eggs were considered to be valuable remedies for fertility problems.
-Pliny the Elder prescribed rabbit meat as a cure for female sterility, and in some cultures, the genitals of a hare were carried to avert barrenness.
+In many cultures, hares, or rabbits and eggs were considered to be valuable remedies for fertility problems, and in some cultures, the genitals of a hare were carried to avert barrenness.

 Bunnies And Christianity